leemeichin/blog/content/posts/more-thinking-on-burnout.md

 Ultimately, you're going to find your own way to deal with burnout and mitigate the effects of it, maybe even overcome it given enough time and patience.

-My favourite way of tracking this is through little gratitude journals and jotting down the things I managed to do on my calendar, because a calendar after all is just a reminder of events in a convenient layout.
+My favourite way of tracking this is through little gratitude journals and jotting down the things I managed to do on my calendar, because a calendar after all is just a reminder of events in a convenient chronological layout.
 Right now it has 'wrote a blog post' and 'went to the gym' on 13 Aug 2023.

 The entire reason for this is to remember what you *can* do, *can* manage, and use it as a confidence boost to remind you that, no matter how hard a time you're having, you've got this.

+---

+My goal with this is that I'll take these thoughts and apply them in practice for 60 days, and then see how it turned out at the end and write about it.